 Great things are happening and the room should be back open for use very soon!

-Work on the replastering the internal wall started on 3rd December and was finished in early January 2019.
-We thank Dale Burford and Surebuild Ltd for their hard work. once the plaster is dry and we have refixed the electrics and fittings, we will be open for business in February.
+The replastering of the internal walls was finished in January 2019.
+We thank Dale Burford and Surebuild Ltd for their hard work.
+The electrics are sorted and we will be open for business in March!
+Thanks to every one who helped with the clean up on 9th Feb.

-The new drain has been dug to improve drainage around the kitchen and toilet.
+The new drain will reduce the damp in the kitchen and toilet.
 We thank the late Tony Bates, Aquablast and Jon Bethell for helping with this.

 The second window will be back in early 2019.
 We thank JH Stained Glass of Bristol for their help on this work.